psenger/react-progress-bar/README.md

 # Known Issues

-1. When the API comes up or is in the middle of of sending data, the page looks odd.
+1. When the API comes up or is in the middle of sending data, the page looks odd.
 Parts of it are missing.
+[Issue #1](https://github.com/psenger/react-progress-bar/issues/1)